-Pastoral ministry is too challenging to do alone.
-You need close friends who will support you, encourage you, and challenge you to be a better man and pastor.
+Pastoral ministry and leadership is too challenging to do alone.
+You need close friends who will support you, encourage you, and challenge you to be a better person and pastor.

 Many pastors reading this will nod in agreement.
-But most pastors are struggling to develop meaningful friendships with other men.
+But most male pastors are struggling to develop meaningful friendships with other men they can go to for advice.
 Friendships among men have been on a steady decline in America for decades, and 70% of pastors say they don’t have close personal friends.

 From the collapse of the American community, a decrease in social groups and activities, to superficial connections online, many tributaries have contributed to this swelling decline.